openpermissions/odrl-profile/README.md

 ==================================

-In ODRL, there is no standard to discuss about sets of assets or license to set of assets, no simple way  to saythat an offer is linked to a set of asset nor to clarify how many can be picked from the asset.
+In ODRL, there is no standard to discuss about sets of assets or license to set of assets, no simple way  to say that an offer is linked to a set of asset nor to clarify how many can be picked from the asset.

 OpenLicensing is introducing primitives to discuss about sets of assets and picking elements from sets.

 Definition of "IdTypes"
 =======================

 OpenLicensing platform assumes generally that `IdType` instances have semantic IRI and are defined as a `skos` taxonomy in single centrally-governed hub-specific namespace.
-It is the responsiblity of the hub owner to ensure the consistency of the taxonomy.
+It is the responsibility of the hub owner to ensure the consistency of the taxonomy.

-ODRL syntaxes not supported by the OpenLicensing Platform
+ODRL that is not supported by the OpenLicensing Platform
 =========================================================

-  * `nextPolicy`;
+### `nextPolicy` is not supported yet.
+This is a a nice feature but adds complexity.
+It is intended to be added in a future release.

-  * policies with different set of duties for each permission;
+### Policies with different set of duties for each permission
-  * policies with inheritance;
+The issue here is that a Policy is to be a offered as a whole.
+If permissions have different payment duties the semantics are not clear, and adds an unnecessary complexity.
+For example, if a permission duty requires a payment of £5 and another permission duty requires payment of £2, how much is to be paid?
+What if I only use the asset in the way described om pne of the permissions.

+### Policies with inheritance
+This adds additional complexity and is not a requirement at this time.

-  * policies with non default behaviour on `undefined` and `conflict`.
+### Policies with non default behaviour on `undefined` and `conflict`
+todo: essentially doesn't make sense.

 Profiles
 ========
 Additional profiles can be added on top of OpenLicensing to license assets within specific domains.

 Currently the following OpenLicensing profile exist:
-   * CREATIVE - Creative copyrights.
+   * OLEX - Creative copyrights.
    * SW - A demo profile for software licensing